Indeterminate Forms and L’Hospital’s Rule

 that I use here.

-Also, as noted on the Wikipedia page for L’Hospital,
+Also, as noted on the Wikipedia page for L’Hospital's Rule,

-“In the 17th and 18th centuries, the name was commonly spelled "l'Hospital", however, French spellings have been altered: the silent 's' has been dropped and replaced with the circumflex over the preceding vowel.
+“In the 17th and 18th centuries, the name was commonly spelled "l'Hospital", and he himeself spelled his name that way.
+However, French spellings have been altered: the silent 's' has been removed and replaced with the circumflex over the preceding vowel.
 The former spelling is still used in English where there is no circumflex.”

 So, the spelling that I’ve used here is an acceptable spelling of his name, albeit not the modern spelling, and because I’m used to spelling it as “L’Hospital” that is the spelling that I’m going to use in these notes.